 Other Nose Conditions

-Anytime your pet shows signs of a "runny nose" with discharge coming from the nostrils, he or she should be examined by your veterinarian.
+- Nasal discharge: Anytime your pet shows signs of a "runny nose" with discharge coming from the nostrils, your pet should be examined by your veterinarian.
 Coughing, sneezing, and difficulty breathing can be signs of anything from a respiratory infection to a nasal foreign body to a tumor in the nasal passages.
 Animals that show these signs (more than an occasional cough or sneeze) should be seen by your veterinarian.